Let's Get Free: Critical reception

-Although the production was derided by some critics as a "dull musical backdrop", Let's Get Free was called a "return to politically conscious rap".
+Although the production was derided by some critics as a "dull musical backdrop" (such as Dave Heaton from PopMatters), Pound wrote that Let's Get Free was called a "return to politically conscious rap."
 Rolling Stone gave the album four stars and lauded its equation of "classrooms with jail cells, the projects with killing fields and everything from water to television with conduits for brainwashing by the system".
+Rawiya Kameir from Pitchfork wrote that "Let’s Get Free wasn't built around the aesthetics of consciousness—like some of their incense-lighting, kufi-wearing peers in the late-'90s "conscious-rap" boom [...] but around the politics of liberation."